rigaya/NVEnc/NVEncC_Options.en.md

 ### --cuda-schedule &lt;string&gt;
   Change the behavior of the CPU when waiting for GPU task completion.
 The default is auto.

+- paramters
   - auto (default)
     Leave the mode decision to the driver of CUDA.

   - spin
     Always keep the CPU monitoring the GPU task to finish.
 The latency of synchronization will be minimun, but will always utilize 100% of one logical CPU core.

   - yeild
     Basically it is the same as spin, but switching to another running thread will be allowed.

   - sync
     Sleep a thread until the end of the GPU task.
 Performance might decrease, but will reduce CPU utilization especially when decoding is done by HW.

 ### --output-buf &lt;int&gt;
 Specify the output buffer size in MB.
 The default is 8 and the maximum value is 128.